puppetlabs-toy-chest/razor-server/doc/api.md

 password, since we only support remote, not local, communication with the IPMI target.

+### Modify Node Metadata

+Node metadata is similar to a nodes facts except metadata is what the administrators tell Razor about the node rather than what the node tells Razor about itself.

+Metadata is a collection of key => value pairs (like facts).
+Use the `modify-node-metadata` command to add/update, remove or clear a node's metadata.
+The request should look like:

+    {
+        'node': 'node1',
+        'update': {                         # Add or update these keys 'key1': 'value1',
+            'key2': 'value2',
+            ...
+        }
+        'remove': [ 'key3', 'key4', ... ],  # Remove these keys
+    }

+or

+    {
+        'node': 'node1',
+        'clear': true                       # Clear all metadata
+    }

+As above, multiple update and/or removes can be done in the one command, however, clear can only be done on its own (it doesnt make sense to update some details and then clear everything).
+An error will also be returned if an attempt is made to update and remove the same key.

 ## Collections

 Along with the list of supported commands, a `GET /api` request returns a list